 postfix will be used for SMTP, while

 dovecot will be used for POP/IMAP.
 Both are open source, stable and highly customizable.

-Please note that securing a mail server is beyond the scope of this tutorial, and will be covered in future tutorials.
+Please note that securing a mail server is beyond the scope of this tutorial, and is covered in the following tutorials.

 IN MX 10 mail.example.tst. mail.example.tst.
 IN A 192.168.10.1